France sweep fans off their feet with Slam win

 They certainly have its best player.
 Captain Dupont was voted World Player of the Year in December and his standards remain stratospheric.

-Born into a farming family, in a rugby hotbed in the south of the country, he has followed a well-trodden traditional route to the national team.
+Born into a farming family, in the traditional rugby heartland in the south west of the country, he has followed a well-trodden traditional route to the national team.

 He's the obvious face of this French side.
 But, like the 1998 World Cup winners, there is more than one face in the foreground, more than one story in the background.